 “Since our inception a little more than two years ago, PetFlow.com has experienced extreme growth, but the statistic we’re most proud of is the very high return rate of our pet-owning customers,” said Alex Zhardanovsky, co-founder of PetFlow.com.
 “The company’s growth demonstrates that our customers see their pet as a true family member and they profoundly prefer PetFlow.com’s subscription approach to purchasing pet food and supplies when compared to the traditional, big box retailer approach to shopping.”

-PetFlow.com’s founders Zhardanovky and Joe Speiser, both former online advertising entrepreneurs, have helped engineer the company’s popularity by combining a unique retail concept with a keen understanding of how to create a meaningful dialogue with customers through Facebook and other social media channels.
+PetFlow.com’s founders Zhardanovky and Joe Speiser, both former online advertising entrepreneurs, have helped engineer the company’s popularity by combining a unique retail concept with a keen understanding of how to create a meaningful dialog with customers through Facebook and other social media channels.

 PetFlow.com claims more than 530,000 active fans on Facebook.